Central League (New Zealand): League format

 The league currently comprises 10 teams, who play each other twice in the season on a home-and-away basis.
 At the conclusion of the season the winner are crowned champions and with the next two sides proceed to the National League.
 The bottom side is relegated automatically to their regional league (either Capital Premier or the Federation League), with the top eligible sides from each of those leagues playing a two-legged playoff for promotion.

+Sponsorship

+On 31 January 2025, New Zealand Football agreed a multi-year sponsorship deal with cleaning brand Dettol for naming rights of the National League (including the regional leagues) from the start of the 2025 season.